hyundai-robotics/doc-industrial-communication/3-settings-industrial-communication/3-2-Settings-SYCON.md

 {% endhint %}

 {% hint style="warning" %}
-**\[Caution]**: If scan does not work, check the status of the LAN connection with the controller and the firmware's settings.
+**\[Caution]**: If scan does not work, check the status of the Cable connection with the controller and the firmware's settings.
 {% endhint %}

 ![[Figure 3.2-7 SYCON.net]](<../_assets/3-Settings-Industrial-Communication/3.2-Setting-SYCON/image_7.png>)

 {% hint style="info" %}
-\.
-Apply the necessary settings and “right-click the CIFX figure” -> Download
+\.      right-click the CIFX PCI figure -> Download
 {% endhint %}

 ![[Figure 3.2-8 SYCON.net]](<../_assets/3-Settings-Industrial-Communication/3.2-Setting-SYCON/image_8.png>)